HyLink-Systems/ESP32-Firmware/README.md

 Currently working on setup components seperately.

 > [!NOTE]
-> `../wifi-connect-STA.c` will need to have the credential replaced currently to test out Wi-Fi access point based on what Wi-Fi you want to test connecting to.
+> `../wifi-connect-STA.c` will need to have the credentials replaced currently to test out Wi-Fi access point based on what Wi-Fi you want to test connecting to.

 ## Current plan in this branch